-Understanding the BI User Breakdown
+Understanding the Two Types of BI Users

 In order to evaluate a solution’s usability, it’s important to have a realistic understanding of your user base and its makeup.
-We’re going to use research published in Eckerson Group’s “A Reference Architecture for Self-Service Analytics” (2016) to describe the typical SaaS user base and identify the types of tools each group is likely to require.
-Compare your user base to this model, and be sure to check off the appropriate boxes before committing to an embedded BI license.
+We’re going to use research published in Eckerson Group’s “A Reference Architecture for Self-Service Analytics” (2016) to describe the typical SaaS user base and identify the types of tools each user group is likely to require.
+Compare your user base to this model, and be sure to check off the appropriate boxes before committing to an embedded BI platform.

 Classes of Power Users

 Let’s start with the minority, the power users.
 According to Eckerson Group, power users “are hired to collect and analyze information on a daily basis” and make up approximately 10% of all “knowledge workers” in an organization.
-The power user’s specialized knowledge of databases, querying languages, statistical analysis, and modeling distinguishes her from the casual user.
+The power user’s specialized knowledge of databases, querying languages, statistical analysis, and modeling distinguishes them from the casual user.

 Eckerson identifies at least two types of power users: data analysts and data scientists.
 The major distinguishing characteristic between the two is that data scientists are equipped with computer science backgrounds whereas data analysts are not.
 Data analysts, typically hired by department heads, “might create pricing plans, performance metrics, budget estimates, demand plans, or retention models” while data scientists work with raw data to create, for example, predictive algorithms.